top of page

 March thru November: 11-5 daily

-In 2001, a large opportunity came knocking when the old Diamond Fruit packing warehouse went up for sale.
+In 2001, a significant opportunity came knocking when the old Diamond Fruit packing warehouse went up for sale.
 The building was perfect— 161,000 square feet of an original timber building from their grandfather’s era, nestled amongst the valley’s orchards and hills.
 Scott and Addison moved The Fruit Company to 2900 Van Horn Drive, and the rest is history

 (541)-387-3000